schmidt73/guidescan-frontend/README.md

-# Guidescan 1.5 Front-end
+# Guidescan2 Front-end

-This is the front-end for the Guidescan 1.5 project.
+This is the front-end for the Guidescan2 project.
 It relies on the REST API back-end to be running.
 That project is located here:
 [guidescan-web](https://github.com/schmidt73/guidescan-web).